Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 By default, 1k account data will be generated.
 To change this, modify 'ACCOUNT_RECORD_COUNT' env variable

-Following files will be used to create the transaction records for the user:
+The following files will be used to create the transaction records for the user:

     files/for_tnxs/ABCBANK.csv
     files/for_tnxs/ABCMOTORS.csv